substratum/documentation/Contributing.md

 # Submitting application changes

+Be sure you know [how to build the Substratum APK](BuildingSubstratum.md) before attempting this.

 ### 1. Fork the Substratum application

 Go to the [Substratum repo](https://github.com/nicholaschum/substratum) and click on the fork button then select where you want